Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Evaluating Applicability (D4)

+\textbf{\ref{modelext} (Unauthorized Model Ownership).} Prior work evaluated model extraction on \celeba with VGG19, combining three attributes into an 8-class classification problem~\cite{liu2022mldoctor}.
+They reported a best fidelity of $\approx81\%$ between $\modelstol$ and $\modelstd$.

+In contrast, \method achieves $\approx94\%$ fidelity on \celeba for the binary task, likely because the target models in prior work were more overfit (Table 2 in~\cite{liu2022mldoctor}).
+We also report \emph{correct fidelity} ($Fid_{corr}$) for completeness, which measures agreement conditioned on correctness, i.e., when models agree, how often are they also correct.

-\textbf{\ref{meminf} (Membership Inference).} \method implements the true positive rate (TPR) at a fixed false positive rate (FPR) of $1\%$, as recommended in prior work~\cite{carlini2022lira}.
-Furthermore, we also include the \emph{balanced accuracy} metric which finds the best accuracy given the thresholds from the ROC curve.
-We also report the AUC score.
-Prior work trained a ResNet model on CIFAR10 as the target model.
-For the attack, they used 256 shadow models and achieved a TPR of $2.2\%$ at $0.001\%$ FPR and $8.4\%$ TPR at $0.1\%$ FPR, and a balanced accuracy of $63.8\%$~\cite{carlini2022lira}.
-To achieve results close to the original work, we had to use a ResNet-18 model and force the model to overfit (as noted by the train and test accuracies in Table~\ref{tab:attack_results}).
-A well-trained generalized model using the entire CelebA dataset is not susceptible to this membership-inference attack.
+\textbf{\ref{meminf} (Membership Inference).} To evaluate~\ref{meminf}, \method reports TPR at a fixed FPR of $1\%$, as recommended in prior work~\cite{carlini2022lira}.
+We also report balanced accuracy (best threshold from the ROC curve) and ROC-AUC.
+Prior work evaluated this attack on \cifar with a ResNet model, using 256 shadow models, and achieved a TPR of $2.2\%$ at $0.001\%$ FPR, $8.4\%$ TPR at $0.1\%$ FPR, and a balanced accuracy of $63.8\%$~\cite{carlini2022lira}.

-\textbf{\ref{attinf} (Attribute Inference).} Recall that the goal of attribute inference is to infer the value of an attribute that is not otherwise available.
-This is measured using the attack accuracy ($Acc_{att}$) and the $AUC$ score.
-Although prior work did not evaluate the algorithm on the CelebA dataset, we can look at the range of $Acc_{te}$ across their results.
-In particular, the maximum and minimum $Acc_{att}$ the authors achieved was $62\%$ on the Compass dataset and $53\%$ $Acc_{att}$ on the MEPS dataset~\cite{aalmoes2024attributeInference}, the minimum.
-We achieve $\approx57\%$ accuracy for the CelebA dataset (Table~\ref{tab:attack_results}).
-Furthermore, during the preliminary tests we achieved an accuracy of $\approx65\%$ (Race) and $\approx59\%$ (Sex) on the Census dataset, which is in line with the accuracy of the original work of $\approx56\%$ (Race) and $\approx58\%$ (Sex) on the same dataset.
-Given the prior results and our preliminary testing, we believe these results to be reasonable.
+To reproduce comparable results, we trained an overfit ResNet-18 model, as shown in Table~\ref{tab:attack_results}.
+In contrast, a well-trained \celeba model is not susceptible to this attack.
+This is because membership inference is more successful against overfit models~\cite{carlini2022lira}.

+\textbf{\ref{attinf} (Attribute Inference).} Performance is measured using attack accuracy ($Acc_{att}$) and ROC-AUC.
+Prior work reported $53$–$62\%$ $Acc_{att}$ across different datasets~\cite{aalmoes2024attributeInference}.
+On \celeba, we obtain $\approx57\%$ accuracy (Table~\ref{tab:attack_results}).
+In addition, our preliminary tests on \census achieve $\approx65\%$ (Race) and $\approx59\%$ (Sex), closely matching the original results of $\approx56\%$ and $\approx58\%$.
+Overall, this suggests our results are consistent and reasonable.